cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 address of the Google account that you will be using to which commit access has been granted by the developers, and the password that you have been provided.
 Be sure to check the "Save authentication" box if you'd like to avoid being prompted for the same info in the future.
 Also, make sure the box next to "Validate Repository Location on Finish" is selected, and click on "Next."
+(The image below has an error, it should say "/svn/trunk" not "/svn"

 .. image:: images/usingEclipse/checkingoutwithcommit.*
     :width: 650